Lebanese Garlic Sauce, Toum

 The ingredients for Lebanese garlic sauce are just a handful:

 Oil suspends the garlic in its emulsion.
 This is one of those rare Lebanese recipes that does not call for olive oil.
 Olive oil imparts a bitterness and color to toum that we want to avoid.
-Use a neutral oil, which is a flavorless oil such as canola oil, vegetable oil, avocado oil, grapeseed oil, safflower oil, sunflower oil.
-I typically choose expeller-pressed canola or avocado oil.
+Use a neutral oil, which is a flavorless oil such as canola oil, vegetable oil, avocado oil, grapeseed oil, safflower oil, and sunflower oil.

 Lemon juice.
-Most important thing to note about the lemon juice: fresh is best.
 Use fresh lemon juice for toum.
 The lemon juice adds a fresh, bright flavor dimension, balancing the strength of the garlic.
 It is also important to the emulsification process.
+By adjusting the amount, you can change the texture and get a fluffy garlic spread or a creamy garlic sauce.

-Salt is essential not only as a flavoring, but also to help all of that the slippery garlic gain the traction it needs at the start of processing.
+Salt is essential not only as a flavoring but also to help the garlic cloves gain the traction they need at the start of processing.

 The best way to make toum sauce is in a food processor (large or prep-sized).
 Here are my tried (and tried again!) and true step-by-step instructions: